Adrianchin/AWS_SSA-03/README.md

   - Each subnet MUST reside entirely within the AZ
   - The IPv6 (and CIDR block) is an option
   - ALL Subnets NEED A IPv4 CIDR RANGE!
+- You REQUIRE subnets to be IPv4 or IPv4 AND IPv6.
+You CANNOT do IPv6 ONLY subnets

 #### AWS Big Data
 - Amazon EMR - a managed cluster platform that simplifies running big data framework (such as Hadoop) to process data